The Iris

 1663 Dairy Mart Road • San Diego, CA 92173

-The Iris at San Ysidro will offer 100 stunning apartment homes for residents earning at or below 60% of the area median income.
-Fifteen apartments will be reserved as Permanent Supportive Housing for residents who have experienced homelessness.
-Fifty apartments will include enhanced mobility access features and five will include communications access features.
+The Iris at San Ysidro offers 100 stunning apartment homes for residents earning at or below 60% of the area median income.
+Fifteen apartments are reserved as Permanent Supportive Housing for residents who have experienced homelessness.
+Fifty apartments include enhanced mobility access features and five include communications access features.

-The four-story transit-oriented development will offer a host of amenities, including the $5 million restoration of nearby Howard Lane Park, street safety and sidewalk improvements that will benefit the entire neighborhood.
+The four-story transit-oriented development offers a host of amenities, including the $5 million restoration of nearby Howard Lane Park, street safety and sidewalk improvements that benefit the entire neighborhood.

-The Iris will be located near a trolley station and bus lines, family health facilities, employment centers and less than a half-mile from an elementary school.
-The community will include a community room, private offices for case management services, a courtyard play area for children and outdoor seating and gathering areas.
+The Iris is located near a trolley station and bus lines, family health facilities, employment centers and less than a half mile from an elementary school.
+The development includes a community room, private offices for case management services, a courtyard play area for children and outdoor seating and gathering areas.

 Total Units (100)